emanuelgestosa/ldts-project/docs/README.md

 ## FEATURES

 #### Menus
 - The game has several menus: main menu, configs menu, bet menu and end round menu.
-Each one if this menus is represented by a State.
+Each one of this menus is represented by a State.

 #### Table
 - The table is resposible for managing the game logic.
 Prepares new rounds (cleaning player's and dealer's hands and bet) and calculates winnings (or losses) after the end of each round.